simonesolidoro/fdaPDE-core/README.md

 ## Run instructions

 The functionalities added in the context of the APSC project are located in the `develop` branch of the repository.
+In particular, a custom threadpool has been implemented in fdaPDE/src/multithreading to support shared-memory parallelization.

 The related tests are found in `test/src/test_multithreading`.
 Each of the tests in the subfolders contains a Makefile used to compile all the source files: the code can be compiled by running `make all`.